vpc-ccg/pamir/README.md

 cd pamir
 ```

-You need to link the velvet executables and blast main directory inside pamir folder:
+You need to update pamir.config in pamir folder with your paths for the binaries samtools, velveth, velvetg, blastn and the blast database folder db:
 ```
-pamir$ ln -s /dir/to/samtools /dir/to/pamir/samtools
-pamir$ ln -s /dir/to/velvet/velveth /dir/to/pamir/velveth
-pamir$ ln -s /dir/to/velvet/velvetg /dir/to/pamir/velvetg
-pamir$ ln -s /dir/to/blastn /dir/to/pamir/blastn
-pamir$ ln -s /dir/to/blast-database-directory /dir/to/pamir/blastdb
+vim pamir.config
+Write your paths for the binaries:
+SAMTOOLS=/your/path/to/samtools-1.3.1/samtools
+VELVETH=/your/path/to/velvet/velveth
+VELVETG=/your/path/to/velvet/velvetg
+BLASTN=/your/path/to/ncbi-blast-2.5.0+/bin/blastn
+BLASTDB=/your/path/to/ncbi-blast-2.5.0+/db/
 ```

 Then make